HS-IRBs News February 2014

 Reminder: Version Dates for Study Documents

 The HS-IRBs require that most study documents include a version date, including consent documents and study protocols.
-For more information on what study documents require version dates and how to include a version date, see Document 19060 is unavailable at this time. .
+For more information on what study documents require version dates and how to include a version date, see [Link for document 19060 is unavailable at this time] .

 Coming Soon: Updated Wisconsin IRB Consortium (WIC) Website